College fires professor accused of giving Nazi salute

-A Connecticut college has fired a business professor accused of comparing education officials to Nazis by shouting in German and giving a Nazi salute for more than 10 minutes at a faculty and administrators' meeting.
+A community college fired a business professor Thursday accused of comparing education officials to Nazis by shouting in German and giving a Nazi salute for more than 10 minutes at a faculty and administrators' meeting.

-Housatonic Community College in Bridgeport on Thursday announced the firing of Charles Meyrick.
+Paul Broadie II, president of Housatonic Community College in Bridgeport, announced the firing of Charles Meyrick, saying a school investigation determined the assistant professor committed "serious misconduct."

-School President Paul Broadie II said the Nov.
-2 incident at Manchester Community College happened just days after the Pittsburgh synagogue massacre and "unnerved" many people who left the room fearing for their safety.
+Officials said the Nov.
+2 disruptions at Manchester Community College, where faculty and administrators of the Connecticut State Colleges and Universities system were meeting about school consolidation, were part of "increasingly alarming behavior" by Meyrick, including his being disruptive at prior meetings.

-A school investigation report said Meyrick acknowledged that he shouted "sieg heil," German for "hail victory," and gave a Nazi salute as a way to show the meeting's leaders that their effort to silence him was tyrannical and wrong.
+"Mr. Meyrick's actions took place just days after the mass shooting at the Tree of Life Synagogue in Pittsburgh, and triggered several participants to exit the facility out of fear for their safety," said Mark Ojakian, president of the colleges and universities system.
+"Our state colleges and universities aim to foster a welcoming learning environment, and these threatening actions go far beyond acceptable discourse."

 Digital Access For Only $0.99